kubernetes-retired/service-catalog/docs/walkthrough.md

 No resources found
 ```

-Create the new `Broker` resource with the following command:
+Create the new `ServiceBroker` resource with the following command:

 ```console
 kubectl --context=service-catalog create -f contrib/examples/walkthrough/ups-broker.yaml